- Home

 - Submission of Documents: Each applicant is required to submit a current resume outlining their professional experience.
 Additionally, a letter of endorsement from a supervisor or someone in their chain of command is mandatory to verify their qualifications and support their participation in the program.

-Cohort 1 Key Dates
+Tentative 2026 Cohort Key Dates

-Monday, June 23rd — Start of CBRNE-WMD Medical Management and Pre-Hospital Credential
+Monday, March 30th — Start of CBRNE-WMD Medical Management and Pre-Hospital Credential

 Synchronous Session Schedule Coming Soon!

-Friday, August 15th — Conclusion of CBRNE-WMD Medical Management and Pre-Hospital Credential
+Saturday, May 23rd — Conclusion of CBRNE-WMD Medical Management and Pre-Hospital Credential

 - Note: All materials and assessments must be completed by this date to complete the credential